Lissa graduated from NC State University with a Bachelor's Degree in geology in 2015. Learning and writing about science is her passion.

 To make it a little easier to pronounce, astronomers dropped the "O," meaning for it to be pronounced as "your-a-nuss."
 However, people nowadays tend to pronounce it differently, particularly in America.

-Benjamin Franklin (founding father, lover of science and double entendres) was known to be in frequent correspondence with Bode, and he supported naming the planet after an ancient god rather than a mortal man, and furthermore emphatically supported the Greek name over the Roman because the planet named after "your highness, King George III" was now named "your anus."
+Benjamin Franklin (founding father, lover of science and double entendres) was known to be in frequent correspondence with Bode.
+He supported naming the planet after an ancient god rather than a mortal man.
+He furthermore emphatically supported the Greek name over the Roman because the planet named after "your highness, King George III" was now named "your anus."

 Since Benjamin Franklin was basically in every discipline of the political and scientific communities at the time, Franklin's pronunciation stuck, to the delight of jokesters everywhere.